 Figure 3.
-The Relationship Among Segments, Extents and Data Blocks
+The Relationship Among Segments, Extents, and Data Blocks

 A data block is the smallest unit of I/O used by a database.
 A data block corresponds to a block of physical bytes on disk, equal to the ORACLE data block size (specifically set when the database is created – 2048).

-The ORACLE block format is similar regardless of whether the data block contains table, index, or clustered data.
+The ORACLE block format is similar regardless of whether the data block contains a table, index, or clustered data.
 Figure 4 shows the format of a data block.

 Figure 4.
 Data Block Format

 The header contains general block information, such as block address, segment type, such as data, index, or rollback.
 While some block overhead is fixed in size (about 107 bytes), the total block overhead size is variable.

-Table Directory: The table directory portion of the block contains information about the tables having rows in this block.
+The table directory portion of the block contains information about the tables having rows in this block.

-Row Directory: This portion of the block contains row information about the actual rows in the block (including addresses for each row piece in the row data area).
+This portion of the block contains row information about the actual rows in the block (including addresses for each row piece in the row data area).
 Once the space has been allocated in the row directory of a block’s header, this space is not reclaimed when the row is deleted.

-Free Space: Free space is used to insert new rows and for updates to rows that require additional space (e.g., when a trailing null is updated to a non-null value).
+Free space is used to insert new rows and for updates to rows that require additional space (e.g., when a trailing null is updated to a non-null value).
 Whether issued insertions actually occur in a given data block is a function of the value for the space management parameter PCTFREE and the amount of current free space in that data block.

 Both of these parameters can only be specified when creating or altering tables and clusters (data segments).
-In addition, the storage parameter PCTFREE can also be specified when creating or altering indicies (index segments).
+In addition, the storage parameter PCTFREE can also be specified when creating or altering indices (index segments).

 The PCTFREE parameter is used to set the percentage of a block to be reserved (kept free) for possible updates to rows that already are contained in that block.
 For example, assume that you specify the following parameter within a CREATE TABLE statement:

-PCTFREE 20: This states that 20% of each data block used for this table’s data segment will be kept free and available for possible updates to the existing rows already within each block.
+This states that 20% of each data block used for this table’s data segment will be kept free and available for possible updates to the existing rows already within each block.